 That’s why many people are understandably skeptical when they first hear about “functional fitness.”
 Is this the latest in a long line of exercise gimmicks and passing trends?
 Five or ten years from now, will anybody be talking about functional fitness?

 The answer is yes – but it’s not because functional fitness is a revolutionary new way of getting fit.
-Our understanding and methodology of functional fitness has improving all the time, but really, it’s all about getting back to basics.
+Our understanding and methodology of functional fitness is all about getting back to basics.
 Here are 3 reasons to bring functional fitness into your life.

 1. It trains your whole body with natural skills